frangucc/thenodechronicles/README.md

 ![](https://s-media-cache-ak0.pinimg.com/736x/ae/ae/98/aeae9802c365c9120702d7907e0e96b7.jpg)

-"Tesla?
+NON: "Tesla?
 A hacker?
 Bruh.
 This is really does sound like a movie."

 It took us almost 100 years to realize we were killing our planet with fossil fuels before we took solar power and electric vehicles seriously.
-Now look what Elon Musk is up to.
-Tesla just acquired Solar City!
+Now look what Elon Musk is up to!
+He acquired Solar City, he's sending thousands of satellites to space, he's even making a power-pack for your home!

+NON: Acquihire?

-Acquihire?
-No idiot.
-Seriously, I don't know why I bother with you.
-Dum dum.
+GOU: I don't know why I bother with you.
+Maybe you are dumb.

-Bruh; Tesla, Facebook, AMZN and Alphabet - they're all investing in space travel; self sustinability.
+GOU: Bruh; Tesla, Facebook, AMZN and Alphabet - they're all investing in space travel; self sustinability.

 What type of \# $ % @ they on Gou?